From left to right: Eric M. Lopez,

 Dr. Warren Rosenberg, Provost, and

-CW students, Joseph Gonzalez and Eric M. Lopez, were selected to participate in the iSchool Inclusion Institute (i3) Scholar Undergraduate Research Program at the University of Pittsburgh School of Computing and Information.
-The undergraduate program focuses on research and leadership development for the underrepresented populations across the country to lead to graduate studies and careers in the information sciences.
+CW students, Joseph Gonzalez and Eric M. Lopez, recently participated in the iSchool Inclusion Institute (i3) Scholar Undergraduate Research Program at the University of Pittsburgh School of Computing and Information.
+The undergraduate program focuses on research and leadership development for the underrepresented populations across the country that lead to graduate studies and careers in the information sciences.